Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - Connect a 47M between the emitter and a 2V supply.

-- Connect a high impedance voltmeter (DVM) between the C and E to measure the turn on voltage.
+- Connect a high-impedance voltmeter (DVM) between the C and E to measure the turn-on voltage.

 - Repeat the test with the NPN transistor but with a -2V supply.

-The conclude will tell us whether the peak detector circuit will work or whether to omit components and directly connect the vibration circuit to an A/D channel.
+The conclusion will tell us whether the peak detector circuit will work or whether to omit components and directly connect the vibration circuit to an A/D channel.
 The alternative plan.
 The drawback would be the extra software work that I was trying to avoid.

-Having done the component selection here is some modelling using spice tools.
-That I could have done with vero-board or PCB design then modified and may be the best way of doing this work.
+Having done the component selection, here is some modelling using Spice tools.
+That I could have done with vero-board or PCB design, then modified and maybe the best way of doing this work.

-Having done the component selection here is some modelling using spice tools.
-That I could have done with vero-board or PCB design then modified and may be the best way of doing this work.
+Having done the component selection, here is some modelling using Spice tools.
+That I could have done with vero-board or PCB design, then modified and maybe the best way of doing this work.

 - Electronics - Positive and negative Peak detector circuits and models